 We decided on the Stutfields since they're technically very easy and can even be done in full whiteout conditions via GPS.
 We had great views of North Twin and Twins Tower as we dropped to the North Twin / Stutfield col from camp.
 Our camp was nice and close to all of our objectives - we felt pretty good about making it so far in such daunting conditions the previous day!
 My gut tightened at the sight of Twins Tower with it's super-exposed snow arete stretching thousands of feet above the valley floors beneath!
 I couldn't quite believe that I might be on that snow ridge some time in the next few days...

 The ascent of Stutfield Peak was straight forward.
 We had a great snow pack so no crevasse issues.
 The going was slow - Ferenc had a hard time with the pace, pretty much no matter how slow we went.
 I figured he was just tired from the previous day and I noted that he hadn't eat much that morning either.
 The views of North Twin, Twins Tower and Mount Alberta were simply stunning from the summit of our first 11,000er of the weekend!

-[Ferenc and TJ on the summit of Stutfield Peak]
+[TJ and JW on the summit bump of Stutfield Peak.]

 [Mount Columbia - I was part way up that ridge over 11000 back in February!]

 [The stunning exposure of Twins Tower as seen from Stutfield Peak]